 And while you’re there, connect with us on Pinterest!

 – Typical Coffee Drinks You Can Order in Vienna –

 When you receive a Heißgetränkekarte (hot beverage menu), you’ll be astonished by the length of the coffee menu, and likely your unfamiliarity with the coffee names.
-Here’s a cheat list:
+Here are the most popular Viennese coffees.